Tragedy Assistance Program for Survivors: Toxic exposure and military caregivers

 An emerging field in TAPS survivor advocacy is toxic exposure.
 Death by illness is one of the leading causes of death among military survivors.
 As more of these survivors reached out to TAPS for support, a common peer experience began to emerge in their stories - that of being former caregivers to veterans diagnosed with often aggressive and rare medical conditions after returning from their military deployments.
 While recognizing common illness loss, the growing numbers and similarities were enough to have survivors concerned that like the Vietnam era, post 9/11 veterans were also exposed to toxins known to cause terminal illnesses.
 TAPS works to document their stories and aggregate data to better understand the scope and types of illness.
 TAPS is also a leading advocate for the families, caregivers, and survivors of veterans exposed to toxins.
 TAPS is working with over 30 partner organizations to raise awareness about the impacts of toxic exposures on our service members and veterans, the need for comprehensive healthcare and benefit reforms, the importance of support for their caregivers and survivors, and the need to expand research and outreach.

 This advocacy became the natural springboard for TAPS newest program, Caregiver to Survivor, launched April 2021 in partnership with the Elizabeth Dole Foundation and American Red Cross Military and Veteran Caregiver Network.
-The collaboration creates a seamless connection for military caregivers as they deal with the impacts of isolation and complicated grief surrounding their loved one's illness and anticipated death.
+The collaboration creates a connection for military caregivers as they deal with the impacts of isolation and complicated grief surrounding their loved one's illness and anticipated death.

 Casework and benefits

-Beyond the emotional exhaustion of grief, TAPS supports survivors with the many ways loss upends their lives through immediate and long term professional, financial, and personal decisions.
-With compassionate and responsive support, TAPS Casework puts survivors on the path to long-term stability and self-sufficiency regarding sudden employment decisions, financial planning choices, the grinding stresses of burial and benefit questions, and the overwhelming paperwork that can pile up that includes too many reminders of life now without their loved one.
+TAPS supports survivors through immediate and long term professional, financial, and personal decisions.
+TAPS Casework helps survivors with sudden employment decisions, financial planning choices, burial and benefit questions, and paperwork.

 TAPS Casework maintains close relationships with government agencies and service branches to help resolve issues, such as burials, benefits, records and more.
-They are able to address further individual needs by diligently aligning available resources from long time partners of TAPS mission and an extensive network of third-party organizations with expertise in areas such as healthcare, financial hardships, credit counseling and civil legal issues.
+They are able to address individual needs by aligning available resources from long time partners of TAPS mission and an extensive network of third-party organizations with expertise in areas such as healthcare, financial hardships, credit counseling and civil legal issues.

-These long-standing partnerships help not only with military benefits and entitlements but have further enabled TAPS ability to help military survivors impacted by natural and manmade disasters as well as the ongoing novel coronavirus pandemic.
+These partnerships help with military benefits and entitlements and have enabled TAPS to assist military survivors impacted by natural and manmade disasters including the coronavirus pandemic.